scalabli/yadig/docs/quickstart.rst

 converted into a response object with the string as response body, a ``200 OK`` status code and a :mimetype:`text/html` mimetype.
 If the return value is a dict, :func:`jsonify` is called to produce a response.
-The logic that Flask applies to converting return values into response objects is as follows:
+The logic that Citus applies to converting return values into response objects is as follows:

 1. If a response object of the correct type is returned it's directly